pgxn/rfcs/text/0003-meta-spec-v2.md

-format, even if extension authors don't adopt the new format, PGXN maintainers can develop PGXN Meta Spec v2 overlays to merge with developer [v1 spec](0001-meta-spec-v1.md) files, both to assist with build automation and to create pull requests for the original projects.
+format, even if extension authors don't adopt the new format, PGXN maintainers can develop PGXN Meta Spec v2 overlays to merge with developer [v1 spec](0001-meta-spec-v1.md) files, both to assist with build automation and to create pull requests for upstream projects.

 ## Prior art